 Learning to avoid triggers can help reduce symptoms and the frequency of asthma attacks.
 Be aware of symptoms and take appropriate medication to ease these.
 This may involve increasing asthma medication.
 Regular use of a peak flow meter and recording of those measurements can indicate how well controlled asthma is and indicate worsening of the condition.

-Having a self management or action plan is also an important tool in the management of asthma.
+Having a self-management or action plan is also a valuable tool in the management of asthma.
 This is a written guideline of what to do when asthma worsens.
 It is usually individually formulated in conjunction with a doctor or asthma nurse specialist.

 Getting a seasonal influenza vaccination ("flu jab") will reduce the risk of influenza, which in turn will reduce the risk of serious asthma.
 People who are on regular preventive therapy for asthma (as well as people with various other medical conditions) can see their doctor about a free influenza vaccination each autumn.